Special Economic Measures (Iran) Regulations

 (2) It is prohibited for any person in Canada and any Canadian outside Canada to provide or acquire financial or other services to, from or for the benefit of or on the direction or order of a person in Iran for the purpose of investing in the oil or natural gas industry in Iran.

 7 It is prohibited for any person in Canada and any Canadian outside Canada to knowingly provide a vessel that is owned or controlled by, or operating on behalf of, the Islamic Republic of Iran Shipping Lines with insurance services, or stevedoring, bunkering and lighterage and similar services, for the vessel’s operation or maintenance.

 8 It is prohibited for any person in Canada and any Canadian outside Canada to do anything that causes, assists or promotes, or is intended to cause, assist or promote, any act or thing prohibited by sections 3 to 7.

 Duty to Determine

-9 The following entities must determine on a continuing basis whether they are in possession or control of property that is owned, held or controlled by or on behalf of a listed person:
+9 Each of the following entities must determine on a continuing basis whether it is in possession or control of property owned or controlled by or on behalf of a designated person: